OffchainLabs/timeboost-design/implementation_design.md

     },
     "round": {
       "type": "uint64",
-      "description": "round number (0-indexed) for the round the bidder wants to become the controller of" },
+      "description": "round number (0-indexed) for the round the transaction is submitted for" },
     "auctionContractAddress": {
       "type": "address",